 Notifying the Emergency Management Ontario, Ministry of Public Safety and Security of the declaration of the emergency, and termination of the emergency;

 Ensuring the members of council are advised of the declaration and termination of an emergency and are kept informed of the emergency situation.

+Ensuring that all public emergency messaging is coordinated through the Emergency Information Officer.

 CAO/Clerk / Community Emergency Management Coordinator (CEMC) / Operations Officer